hewkawar/discord.js-component-v2-demo/README.md

 **Discord Update**

-New Component is updated from Discord at 22/4/2025 21:09 GMT
+New Component is updated from Discord at 22/4/2025 21:09 UTC

 ![Discord Update](images/01.png)